Skip to main content

 Technology Stack

-• HTTP Framework: Fastify with @fastify/http-proxy (planned)
+• HTTP Framework: Fastify with @fastify/http-proxy (implemented)

 • Logging: Pino structured logging